The Secrets of Sullivant's Hill

 Do not miss "The Crazy Years" 1867-1870 on the verified event timeline.

 Another Hilltop customer told me that right after the Civil War, a line of luxury homes began popping up on Sullivant's Hill's eastern ridge for its view of Columbus and Ohio's finally finished statehouse.
-He said that most of those mansions were never completed because the state bought them out for two state-run asylums.
-This happened in January 1869, before all those already elected Ohio Generals were sworn in.
+He said most of those mansions were never completed because the state bought them out for two state-run asylums.
+This happened in January 1869, just before all those already elected Ohio Generals were sworn in.

 In 1870, these massive asylum projects (lunatic and imbecile) were issued every inch of that ridge (about 1.5 miles) for their lawns.
-They needed two asylums because the National (dirt) Trail (Rt 40) cut straight up and over Sullivant's Hill, with one huge spooky asylum on each side, looking down toward Columbus.

 The blueprints for the asylums and all detailed maps of Sullivant's Hill printed after 1851 are also missing.

 This fellow also said the asylum was funded from gold that General Grant and Secretary of War Edwin Stanton had quietly slipped into Ohio's treasury.
-That this gold was confiscated from Confederate President Jefferson Davis during his escape attempt.
+This gold was confiscated from Confederate President Jefferson Davis during his escape attempt.
 Stanton supposedly told Davis that his entire family would be painfully murdered if he ever mentioned having the gold.
 I have no evidence, but it seems logical that Jefferson Davis would have tried to escape with the Confederate treasury.